 Digital products are the closest thing to passive income that actually exists in the real world.
 You build something once.
 You sell it forever.
 No inventory.
 No shipping.
 No manufacturing costs.
 Every sale after the first is nearly 100% gross margin.

 According to Statista, the digital products market — ebooks, templates, software, courses — is expected to surpass $500 billion globally by 2027.
 Creators, educators, designers, and experts of all kinds are building real businesses this way.
+The barrier to entry has never been lower, and the tools have never been better.
+What used to require a developer, a designer, and a marketing budget can now be done by one person at a kitchen table.
 Here's how to start.

 What Counts as a Digital Product?